What budget for activities and outings Costa Rica?

 Travel budget Costa Rica and cost of living

-Costa Rica is a country with a high standard of living, so you will find the same prices as in Europe or the United States.
-Remember that in the tourist field, as everywhere, everything is a little more expensive
+Costa Rica is a country with a high standard of living, so you'll find the same prices as in Europe or the USA.
+Remember that in the tourist industry, as everywhere else, everything is a little more expensive.

-little chance of finding something decent for less than US$ 40-50 per double room, especially during the high season (from December to April).
+Accommodation.
+You're unlikely to find anything decent for less than US$40-50 per double room, especially during the high season (December to April).